lewj85/jessesort/README.md

 JesseSort consists of two main phases:

-1. Insertion Phase - generates a Rainbow data structure
+1. Insertion Phase

+Play 2 games of Patience, one with descending stacks and one with ascending stacks.
+Send values to the optimal game based on the order of the current natural run in the input array.
+This avoids a commonly encountered worst case and capitalizes on natural runs to bring runtime closer to O(n).

-2. Merge Phase - merges its bands until 1 remains
+2. Merge Phase - Merges all stacks until 1 remains, utilizing Powersort's near-optimal merge tree.

 The full breakdown of the algorithm can be seen in JesseSort.pdf.
-Preprint also available here: https://www.researchgate.net/publication/388955884_JesseSort
+Preprint is also available here: https://www.researchgate.net/publication/388955884_JesseSort

+CAVEAT: This is under active development, so the preprint and code differs slightly from the implementation being worked.
+We will be using 2 half rainbows (Patience Sort's default output structure) instead of 1 split rainbow.